LDalby/mapping-methods/draft.md

 We used publicly available vector map layers from the common public geographical administration data (FOT-data version 4.0, downloaded month year, insert URL).
 In total XX different layers were used (see appendix 1 for details).
 All input data  initially used the UTM zone 32/ETRS89 coordinate system.

 ## Conversion
 Each of the vector maps were initially converted to raster maps with a resolution of 1 m * 1 m.
-To avoid gaps between feature layers, a buffer was added around all linear features (#ld: hmm also the top one?
-Check up).
-In most cases this buffer will be covered by other layers.
-In the final map only XXX cells are buffers.

-A buffer was also added around point features such as wind mills, pylons and individual trees to get a meaningfull raster representation of these features.
+Linear features are described as their centre line in the FOT-data.
+To get a meaningful raster representation of these features, a buffer was added when converting to raster.
+For example for large roads (width 10m) we added a 5m buffer around the centre line.
+Same procedure was followed for other linear features (e.g. streams and hedgerows).
+A similar procedure was followed for  point features such as wind mills, pylons and individual trees which are represented as their centre points in the FOT-data.

 ### Special section about fields
 + Where did the field data come from?